Check Out What Whales Are Doing With COIN - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Coinbase Global options trades today is 1616.4 with a total volume of 3,832.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Coinbase Global's big money trades within a strike price range of $30.0 to $185.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Coinbase Global's whale activity within a strike price range from $50.0 to $100.0 in the last 30 days.

 Coinbase Global Option Volume And Open Interest Over Last 30 Days